 - In the window that opens, you can change the Full Name (Canonical name of object), First name, Last name, Display Name, as well as userPrincipalName and userlogonname (samAccountName/ pre-Windows 2000) attributes;

 - Specify a new user name and save changes.

 You can also rename a user by manually editing the appropriate attributes on the Attribute Editor tab in the user’s properties.

 How to Rename an Active Directory User with PowerShell?

-You can use cmdlets from the Active Directory for Windows PowerShell module to rename a user in AD.
+You can use cmdlets from the PowerShell Active Directory module module to rename a user in AD.
 The base cmdlets are Rename-ADObject and Set-ADUser.

 - Rename-ADObject — allows you to change the values of the attributes: cn, distinguishedName, name;

 - Set-ADUser — allows you to change samAccountName, UPN, given name, surname, and other names of a user.